Back

 Termination Process

-Upon termination of the employment relationship by notice, the employee must receive the final salary payment no later than the fifth working day after the termination of the employment relationship.
+Upon termination of the employment relationship by notice, the employee should receive the final salary payment no later than the fifth working day after the termination of the employment relationship.

 Notice Period